SimonasTumsys/WorkspaceLoader/README.md

 3. Fork this repo or download the files and put them into `~/.hammerspoon` directory.
 If there is no such dir, create it.
 4. Restart Hammerspoon (a hammer icon in the top right - press `Quit Hammerspoon` and open it again from Launchpad.
+5. (Optional, but recommended) - open Hammerspoon preferences and check `Launch Hammerspoon at login`

 After installation, you will be prompted to choose a configuration file.
 You can experiment with the example file for now, so select it.